Table of Contents

 Course and Prognosis of Sickle Cell Anemia

-Homozygous sickle cell anemia patients are severely ill since their Hb-S value lies between 70 and 99 %.
-Untreated, homozygous and double heterozygous patients die in childhood.
+Homozygous sickle cell anemia patients are severely ill since their Hb-S value lies between 70% and 99%.
+If untreated, homozygous and double heterozygous patients die in childhood.